Jacqueline Brunner

 Project Number: 256.1004

-In the rural areas of Indonesia and Malaysia, the local population has so far lived largely from agricultural self-sufficiency.
-Mission 21 supports particularly vulnerable village communities and groups with a broad range of training programs to develop new sources of income, and provides graduates with assistance in implementing their own projects in practice.
-At the same time, for many children and young people in rural areas, a good quality education cannot be taken for granted.
-For secondary schools and vocational training, they have to move to district or provincial capitals.
-For many families, the costs are prohibitive.
-In some areas, girls are also married off as minors, do not go on to school or become victims of exploitative working conditions, sometimes abroad in the course of labor migration.
-For this reason, Mission 21 supports young women from poor backgrounds and remote regions in particular with educational scholarships through this project.
+In rural areas of Indonesia and Malaysia, the indigenous population has so far largely lived from agricultural self-sufficiency.
+Mission 21 supports particularly vulnerable village communities and groups with a wide range of training courses to help them develop new sources of income and implement their own projects in practice.
+Mission 21 also specifically supports disadvantaged children and young people, especially young women, with educational scholarships.
+For many children and young people in rural areas, a good quality education cannot be taken for granted.
+They have to move to district or provincial capitals for secondary schools and vocational training.
+Many families are unable to cope with the costs.
+In some areas, girls are also married off as minors, stop going to school or fall victim to exploitative working conditions, sometimes abroad as a result of labor migration.
+In Malaysia, the education of children who have no access to school due to their illegal status is specifically supported.
+Mission 21's education programs open up new perspectives and counteract poverty and exclusion.

-In addition, traditional cultural norms and poverty in Indonesia and Sabah still lead to the marriage of underage girls and structural disadvantage of women in society.
-Investing in women's personal, intellectual, and economic empowerment is central to gender equality in society, poverty eradication, and inclusive economic growth.
-As mothers, heads of households, and bearers of neighborhoods and social networks, they are particularly important in bringing about social change.
-In Mission 21's partner churches and organizations, women are very involved in volunteer work.
-The empowerment of girls and women is showing visible success, including in filling leadership positions in Mission 21's partner organizations.
+In addition, certain traditional cultural norms and poverty in Indonesia and Sabah still lead to the marriage of underage girls and a structural disadvantage for women in society.
+Investing in the personal, spiritual and economic empowerment of women is central to gender equality, poverty eradication and inclusive economic growth.
+As mothers, heads of households, neighborhoods and social networks, they are particularly important in bringing about social change.

 Mission 21's partner organizations work with the target population to develop strategies that help improve living conditions in the respective project region.

-Marginalized and particularly vulnerable young people, especially young women from remote areas; families lacking cultivable land, without sources of income, and entire villages at risk from external threats.
-Once a certain level of self-reliance and independence is achieved among the target groups, project activities can be shifted to other locations and groups.
-This strategy reduces the risk of potential friction within communities.
-At the same time, it contributes to a gradual expansion of project activities to include more beneficiaries.
+Marginalized and particularly vulnerable young people, especially young women, from indigenous communities in remote areas; indigenous communities that have no sources of income, lack arable land and are vulnerable to external threats.
+Undocumented children of migrant workers.
+Once the target groups have achieved a certain degree of autonomy and independence, project activities can be shifted to other locations and groups.
+This strategy reduces the risk of potential friction within the communities.
+At the same time, it contributes to a gradual expansion of the project activities, which involves the participants in a targeted manner.

 According to the needs and potentials of the target groups, our partner organizations carry out activities in one or more thematic fields in their respective contexts: